 We expect that there will be a wide range of presbyopes that will be interested in using the eye drops at least four times a week as well as a smaller group that will use them on a more episodic basis.
 In early 2023, we commissioned a third-party consultant to conduct a market research study of at least 1,000 presbyopes in the United States, ranging from ages 45 to 74, through an online survey.
 The third-party consultant contacted and screened individuals who self-identified to be open to online surveys to ensure the participants satisfied the pre-specified age and near vision acuity requirements and that the group of respondents were balanced in gender and household income.
-Of the individuals screened, 1,358 individuals were qualified and completed the survey, and approximately 95% indicated they would "consider" using a once-daily prescription eye drop for up to 10 hours of near vision improvement, including 60% who indicated they would "seriously consider" using such eye drops, 79% indicated they would use such eye drops at least four times a week, including 58% who indicated they would use such eye drops at least four times a week.
+Of the individuals screened, 1,358 individuals were qualified and completed the survey, and approximately 95% indicated they would "consider" using a once-daily prescription eye drop for up to 10 hours of near vision improvement, including 60% who indicated they would "seriously consider" using such eye drop.
+Of the respondents who also indicated they would either "seriously consider" or "might consider" such eye drops, 79% indicated they would use such eye drops at least four times a week, including 58% who indicated they would use such eye drop six to seven times a week.